 Uses of coal:

-Coal is a solid state fossil fuel.
+Coal is a solid-state fossil fuel.
 It consists of five elements.
 They are sulphur, nitrogen, hydrogen, carbon and oxygen.
 Three different types of coal with different energy properties are anthracite, bituminous and lignite.
 Anthracite is hard with more carbon than the other two and has the highest energy.
 Coal could exist for 200 years more.
 It is mostly extracted from the mines.
 Coal use has almost doubled since the 20th century.
 Many countries cannot afford natural gas or oil as they are expensive, and so they depend on coal for energy.
 It is used in the generation of electricity.
-Also, used in electrical utilities, and products like dyes, aspirins, soap, fibres, plastics and solvents have coal or coal by product.
-It is used in steel industry, pharmaceutical industry, cement manufacture, manufacturing of paper etc.
+Also, used in electrical utilities, and products like dyes, aspirins, soap, fibres, plastics and solvents have coal or coal by-product.
+It is used in the steel industry, pharmaceutical industry, cement manufacture, manufacturing of paper etc.

 Uses of natural gas:

 It is a gaseous fuel and primarily consists of methane.
 It is much cleaner than oil and coal.
-It is used in air conditioning, cooking appliance like fuel stoves and heat homes and buildings, heating water etc. It also provides electricity and is used in industries like steel foundries, glass foundries other manufacturing, aluminium smelters.
-It also produces paints, fertilizers, plastics and dyes.
+It is used in air conditioning, cooking appliances like fuel stoves and heat homes and establishments, heating water etc. It also provides electricity and is used in industries like steel foundries, glass foundries, other manufacturing, and aluminium smelters.
+It also produces paints, fertilisers, plastics and dyes.
 It is also used in transportation as CNG or LNG.
-These were some fossil fuels and their uses
+These were some fossil fuels and their uses.

-This was a brief on uses of fossil fuels in our daily life.
+This was brief on the uses of fossil fuels in our daily life.
 To know more about the fossil fuels advantages download the BYJU’S – the learning app.